To read our latest newsletter, click here.

 Childline have also published information with some top tips during lockdown and what to do if you're worried.
 You can find it here.

-If your family needs help with food, please contact the Council here.
+If your family needs help, please contact the Council here.

 Welcome from the Headteacher